Members of Parliament

 Members of Parliament (MPs) consist of elected, non-constituency and nominated Members.
 The majority of MPs are elected into Parliament at a General Election on a first-past-the-post basis and represent either Single Member Constituencies (SMCs) or Group Representation Constituencies (GRCs).

 MPs act as a bridge between the community and the Government by ensuring that the concerns of their constituents are heard in Parliament.
-The present Fourteenth Parliament has 98 MPs, consisting of 87 elected MPs, 2 Non-Constituency MPs (NCMPs) and 9 Nominated MPs (NMPs).

 Elected Members